Articles

 Libertarianism (from French: libertaire, “libertarian”; from Latin: libertas, “freedom”) is a political philosophy that upholds liberty as a core principle.
 Libertarians seek to maximize autonomy and political freedom, emphasizing free association, freedom of choice, individualism and voluntary association.

-READ ALSO: What are the 5 important tips in starting a business?
+READ ALSO: What are the 5 key components of globalization?

 Should the Libertarian Party do away with the party system?